Fyodor Polynin: Post war

 After the war, Polynin commanded the Polish Air Force till 1947.
-At the same time, on July 11, 1946, he was awarded the military rank of Colonel-General by Soviet Union and Generał broni (Lieutenant General) by Polish People's Republic.
+At the same time, on July 11, 1946, he was awarded the military rank of Colonel general by Soviet Union and Generał broni (Lieutenant General) by Polish People's Republic.
 From June 1947 to January 1949, he served as commander of the 13th Air Army, and commanded 76th Air Army at Leningrad Military District till October 1949 to May 1950.

 In May 1950, he was appointed as commander of the 30th Air Force at the Baltic Military District.
 In October 1953, he was removed from the commanding units.
 In January 1954, Polynin was sent to study at K. Е. Voroshilov Higher Military Academy and graduated in 1955.
 From February 1956 to August 1959, he was assigned as commander of the 57th Air Army at the Carpathian Military District.
 He served as the member of Supreme Soviet of the Ukrainian SSR during the fifth convocation, from 1959 to 1963.

-His final assignments was as Chief of Logistics of the Air Force and a member of the Military Council of the Soviet Air Force, from August 1959 to May 1971.
+His final assignments was as Chief of Logistics of the Air Force and a member of the Military Council of the Soviet Air Forces, from August 1959 to May 1971.

 Polynin retired from active duty in August 1971.